Table of Contents

 Now let’s get into the main types of pozole.
 The three most prevalent types are red, white, and green, and each comes from a specific part of Mexico.

-- Pozole Verde or green pozole is most common in the state of Guerrero.
+Aka green pozole is most common in the state of Guerrero.
 Tart tomatillos, green chiles, like serrano and jalapeño, pepitas (pumpkin seeds), and the herb, epazote, feature in classic recipes.

-- Pozole Blanco or white pozole is also popular in Guerrero and Nayarit, whose recipe omits the chiles typically found in pozole Rojo and offers a milder flavor.
+Known as white pozole is also popular in Guerrero and Nayarit, whose recipe omits the chiles typically found in pozole Rojo and offers a milder flavor.

-- Pozole Rojo or red pozole is prevalent throughout the states of Jalisco and Michoacan and features dried chiles like ancho for heat and guajillo for brightness.
+Red pozole is prevalent throughout the states of Jalisco and Michoacan and features dried chiles like ancho for heat and guajillo for brightness.
 Seafood replaces pork as the primary protein along the coast, like in Veracruz on the Gulf of Mexico.

 Garnishes also vary by region.
 Depending on where you are in Mexico, they may top it with chicharrones (crispy pork rinds), lettuce, radish, or sardines.
 Or even a splash of mezcal, as they do at El Pozole de Moctezuma in Mexico City.